cginternals/glbinding/README.md

 #### Feature-Centered Header Design

+The OpenGL API is iteratively develeoped and released in versions, internally (for the API specification) named *features*.
+The latest feature/version of OpenGL is 4.5.
-The OpenGL API comes with different versions, internally named *features*.
-The current features of OpenGL are 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 2.0, 2.1, 3.0, 3.1, 3.2, 3.3, 4.0, 4.1, 4.2, 4.3, 4.4, and 4.5.
-Besides the features, there is a distinction between compatability and core contexts as well as forward and non-forward contexts.
-This results in many possible specific manifestations of the OpenGL API you can use in your program.
+The previous version are 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 2.0, 2.1, 3.0, 3.1, 3.2, 3.3, 4.0, 4.1, 4.2, 4.3, and 4.4.
+OpenGL uses a deprecation model for removing outdated parts of its API which results in compatability (with deprecated API) and core (without deprecated API) usage that is manifested in the targeted OpenGL context.
+On top of that, new API concepts are suggested as extensions (often vendor specific) that might be integrated in future versions.
+All this results in many possible specific manifestations of the OpenGL API you can use in your program.

-One tough task is to adhere to one agreed set of functions in your own OpenGL program (e.g., OpenGL 3.2 Core if you want to develop for every Windows, OS X and Linux since the last 4 years). glbinding helps with this task in providing per-feature headers so you can specify which functions and constants you want to use.
+One tough task is to adhere to one agreed set of functions in your own OpenGL program (e.g., OpenGL 3.2 Core if you want to develop for every Windows, OS X, and Linux released in the last 4 years).
+*glbinding* facilitates this by providing per-feature headers by means of well-defined/generated subsets of the OpenGL API.

 ##### All-Features OpenGL Headers

-If you don't use per-feature headers the OpenGL program can look like this:
+If you do not use per-feature headers the OpenGL program can look like this:
 ```cpp
 #include <glbinding/gl/gl.h>